About Kristen Crockett

 Break through patterns that may be holding you back

-Create a mindset that attracts what or who you are looking for
+Create a mindset that attracts what you want

 ...You came to the right place.
 I am here to guide you through all of that and more.